Magnusvals/ANCS/README.md

 # USB-C Ethernet Adapters
 Only **USB 3.0 Gigabit (1000 Mbps)** adapters are recognized by cameras.
 **100 Mbps** adapters are **not supported**, even though the ESP32 runs at 100 Mbps internally.
+If you need a external drive to record, USB-C hubs with network also work.
+I have tested multiple and most work.

 # License